yxdTiff/SD/README.md

 `./sd`

-At the prompt, enter an instance name (which are stored in sdinput folder), for example: `pgp2`
+At the prompt, enter an instance name for example: `pgp2`

+(note: all instances are stored in the sdinput folder.)

 Results will be stored in sdoutput/pgp2.
 Please check pgp2.detailed_soln.out for solutions and time_sample.out for CPU time and number of samples used.